Why are audio cassettes making a comeback, and how can you listen to them in 2026?

 The audio cassette emerged in the early 1960s as a minor revolution in the world of sound recording.
 Developed and marketed by Philips, it was a compact, easy-to-use format accessible to the greatest number of people.
 Unlike reel-to-reel tapes, which were more cumbersome and technical, cassettes slipped easily into a bag, could be used without any special knowledge, and allowed you to listen to commercially available albums, record radio stations, or make your own compilations.
 Quickly adopted by the general public, they became a central medium in hi-fi systems, car radios, and later portable music players, shaping the way music was consumed and shared for several decades.

 In recent years, however, there has been a resurgence of interest in cassettes, not as a mass format, but as an alternative mode of consumption.
 This phenomenon is part of a search for materiality, slowness and a more conscious relationship with music.
-Handling a cassette, listening to an album in the order intended by the artist, accepting its sonic imperfections, corresponds to a desire to detach oneself from an entirely dematerialized and algorithmic listening experience.
-The cassette thus regains a singular place, between cultural object, collector’s medium and creative tool, testifying to a cycle in which old formats never totally disappear, but reinvent themselves.
+Handling a cassette, listening to an album in the order intended by the artist, accepting its sonic imperfections, reflects a desire to break away from entirely digital and algorithmic listening.
+The cassette is therefore regaining a unique position, somewhere between a cultural object, a collector’s item, and a creative tool, reflecting a cycle in which old formats never disappear completely but are constantly reinvented.

 Analog lifestyle: a strong trend among new generations